Locate Regions

 • Maximum—The region growth will occur at each available cell within the input raster.
 Available cells are all cells that are not NoData and not identified as an existing region.

-• The Resolution of the growth parameter sets the resolution at which region growth occurs.
+• Resolution of the growth specifies the resolution at which region growth will occur.

 The input raster will be resampled to the resolution determined by the number of cells identified by this parameter.
 Once the regions are selected from the resampled intermediate raster, the selected regions will be resampled to the analysis cell size, either specified from the Environment settings, or calculated internally by the tool, from the inputs provided.

-An adjustment to the target resolutions identified below may be implemented if the number of cells in the desired average region size is too small or too large.
-This adjustment makes sure there will be enough cells in each desired region or that unnecessary processing will not occur.
+An adjustment to the target resolutions identified below can be implemented if the number of cells in the specified average region size is too small or too large.
+This adjustment ensures that there will be enough cells in each specified region or that unnecessary processing will not occur.
 As a result, the total cells for the intermediate resampled raster for each of the specified resolutions below can be lower or higher than the target number of cells.

 The available options are the following: